- My (almost base-game compatible) Sad Animations Hack can be found here.

 If that’s what you’re looking for, a tutorial I recommend is Jasumi’s Start to Finish Posebox Tutorial, which is one I’ve used myself.

 Just as it is possible to make a base-game compatible object, even if you have all Sims 2 expansion packs and stuff packs installed, it is possible to make a base-game compatible posebox, even if you have all expansion packs and stuff packs installed – the steps are the same.
 To do this, you need to change some settings in SimPE – but before you clone your posebox.
-The changed settings will not affect any poseboxes that were created previously.

 1. In the SimPE menu bar, choose Extra -> Preferences…